Immigration Department: Others

 In February 2020, Elizabeth Ward, Australia's new Consul-General to Hong Kong and Macau, was unable to take up her post due to visa delays, which was attributed to political tensions between Australia and China.
 In October, she was officially appointed.

 In September 2021, the South China Morning Post reported that the department denied visas to dozens of Cathay Pacific pilots.

 In November 2022, the department withheld the visa of Tim Owen, the lawyer of choice for Jimmy Lai.
 In December 2022, the visa was rejected.

 In December 2022, freelance photographer Michiko Kiseki was not allowed into the city, after hosting an exhibition of photos from the 2019-20 Hong Kong protests.

 In August 2023 and earlier in January 2020, photographer Matthew Connors was denied entry after landing in Hong Kong.

 In October 2023, professor He Xiao-qing, who studies the Tiananmen square massacre, was denied an extension of her visa.

 In January 2024, Hong Kong removed citizens of Eswatini from visa-free access into Hong Kong, and when asked if it was because of Eswatini's official ties to Taiwan, the Hong Kong government said "The Immigration Department reviews its visa policy from time to time and makes adjustments as necessary to uphold immigration control while facilitating travel convenience for genuine visitors."

-In April 2025, British Liberal Democrat politician and MP Wera Hobhouse alleged to have been refused entry to Hong Kong without explanation, having arrived at Chep Lap Kok airport for a personal visit to see her son and newborn grandson and undergoing interrogation and deportation.
+In April 2025, British Liberal Democrat politician and MP Wera Hobhouse alleged to have been refused entry to Hong Kong without explanation, having arrived at Chek Lap Kok airport for a personal visit to see her son and newborn grandson and undergoing interrogation and deportation.
 Hong Kong authorities later issued a statement noting that "It is the duty of immigration officer to ask questions to ascertain that there is no doubt about the purpose of any visit.
 The person concerned knows best what he or she has done.
 It will be unhelpful to the person's case if the person refuses to answer questions put to him or her for that purpose."
 Some British parliamentarians expressed concerns that Hobhouse may have been deported on the basis of her status as a Westminster MP, with the-then Secretary of State for Foreign, Commonwealth, and Development Affairs David Lammy MP committing to "urgently raise this with the authorities in Hong Kong and Beijing to demand an explanation."